 The growth factors, and the kinases, act as though they are attached to an “on/off” switch.
 The removal of a phosphate group changes the shape and actions of the protein.
 This essentially “turns on” the cellular action (or actions).
 When the cellular action(s) is completed, the phosphate group is removed and that protein is “turned off”.
 This “on/off” process can become disrupted, often thanks to a mutated kinase, and actions can become unregulated.
 An unregulated RTK bound to EGF, for example, could lead to uncontrolled growth and division in the cell.
 The rapid cell growth could then lead to cancer.
 Mutations of RTKs often lead to oncogenes, which are genes that help turn a healthy cell into a cancerous cell.

 Tyrosine kinase inhibitors treat cancer by correcting this deregulation.
 How this is done varies depending on the medication.
-Imatinib (brand name: Gleevac), for example, blocks a kinase gene from binding to ATP, preventing the phosphorylation that would benefit the cancerous cell and promote cell division.
+Imatinib (brand name: Gleevac), for example, blocks a kinase receptor from binding to ATP, preventing the phosphorylation that would benefit the cancerous cell and promote cell division.
 The medication gefinitib (Iressa) inhibits EGFRs, preventing that signal from being stuck “on” and creating uncontrolled proliferation.

 Eight TKI medications, including imatinib and gefinitib, have been approved by the Food and Drug Administration for use in humans.
 One TKI, toceranib (Palladia), was recently approved for the treatment of cancer in dogs.
 The human medications may inhibit one or more tyrosine kinases.
 Erlotinib (Tarceva), like gefitinib, inhibits EGFR.
 Lapatinib (Tykerb) is a dual inhibitor of EGFR and a subclass called Human EGFR type 2.
 EGFR isn’t the only growth factor targeted.
 Sunitinib (Sutent) is multi-targeted, inhibiting PDGFR and VEGF.